ChanSek/chansek.github.io/_posts/2019-29-05-kotlin-heroes-practice.md

 date: 2019-05-29 10:51:20 +0530
 description: A Kotlin contest by JetBrains in collaboration with CodeForces
 img: kotlin-heroes.png
-tags: [Kotlin, Contest, Kotlin Heroes, JetBrains, CodeForces]
+tags: [Kotlin, Contest, Algorithm, Kotlin Heroes, JetBrains, CodeForces]
 ---
 This post answers the questions of **Kotlin Heroes: Practice** contest.